-The argument has been reignited after it was revealed Dr John is on a list of candidates being considered by the Crown Nominations Commission (CNC) to replace the Rt Rev Dr Tom Butler, who retired earlier this year as Bishop of Southwark.
+'Outrageous' The argument has been reignited after it was revealed Dr John is on a list of candidates being considered by the Crown Nominations Commission (CNC) to replace the Rt Rev Dr Tom Butler, who retired earlier this year as Bishop of Southwark.

 Downtown’s homeless people soon won’t have to trek across town for lunch.
 Instead, they can dine in convenient, Gucci-inspired ambience, thanks to a unique private initiative.